 Options for read-only layers

 In the Read-only layers section, you only specify whether users will retrieve attachments from the server for noneditable layers.
 Features in read-only layers are always retrieved.
-Uncheck Attachments when users do not need to see attachments associated with read-only features.
-Users still see read-only assets, but data size and transfer time costs are reduced because users do not sync attachments.
+Uncheck Attachments when users don't need to see attachments associated with read-only features.
+Users still see read-only assets, but data size and transfer time costs are reduced because users don't sync attachments.